 Jasmine Barnes is a product of the Baltimore City Public School System.
 As a youth she was fortunate to be surrounded by many artful influences that allotted her the chance to become who she is today.
 Programs like Twigs at the Baltimore School for the Arts, Arena Players, AKAdemy, and MICA Saturday classes exposed her to many areas of the arts at no expense to her Mother.
 This free arts education inspired Jasmine to want to give in the same way.
 She aspires to build her own Non-Profit to bring art lessons to low-income communities.

 She is a graduate of Mt.
 Royal Elementary/Middle School and Baltimore Polytechnic Institute.
 It was at Baltimore Polytechnic Institute that her spark and vigor for music was ignited as she was a member of the Marching Band, Concert Band, and Pep band all four years of high school.

 Morgan State University was where she began her professional journey as a musician.
 She was a member of the Morgan State University choir.
 Her time in the choir exposed her to life as a working musician.
 This drove her to want to be a well rounded musician.
 She began writing music for the choir to perform and her music was well received all over the world.
-She aspires to obtain a doctorate degree in Composition in the near future.
+She aspires to obtain a doctorate degree in a Composition related area in the near future.
 Jasmine has always been an ambitious individual who is always willing to learn new things.